hazelcast/hazelcast-jet/site/docs/api/testing.md

 ## Integration Tests

-For integration testing, there might be a need the real instances without the mock network.
+For integration testing, there might be a need to create real instances without the mock network.
 For those cases one can create real instances with `Jet.newJetInstance()` method.

-### Using random cluster names
+## Using random cluster names

 If multiple tests are running in parallel there is chance that the clusters in each test can discover others, intefere the test